fleetdm/fleet/handbook/security-policies.md

 3. strategies shall be developed to mitigate or accept the risks identified in the risk assessment process.

-4. The risk register is monitored on a quarterly basis to assess compliance with above policy as well as to document newly discovered or created risks.
+4. The risk register is monitored quarterly to assess compliance with the above policy, and document newly discovered or created risks.

 ### Acceptable Risk Levels

-Risks that are either low impact or low probability, are generally considered acceptable.
+Risks that are either low impact or low probability are generally considered acceptable.

 All other risks must be individually reviewed and managed.